shmh40/generate_synthetic/README.md

 # generate_synthetic

 Generating synthetic data for use in studies.
+Including tests with pytest.